dkneis/KT2440defense/README.md

 - The add-on package [rodeo](https://CRAN.R-project.org/package=rodeo)

 - A Fortran compiler recognized by your R installation.
-On Linux-based systems, you may want to install the [gfortran](https://gcc.gnu.org/wiki/GFortran) from the GNU compiler collection.
+On Linux-based systems, you may want to install [gfortran](https://gcc.gnu.org/wiki/GFortran) from the GNU compiler collection.
 On Windows, you probably want to use the [Rtools](https://cran.r-project.org/bin/windows/Rtools/) to have the compiler installed and set up.